Create a Template

-Page templates are used only when adding a page.
+- Page templates are used only when adding a page.
 It is not possible to apply a template to an already-existing page.
 Once a page has been added using a template, the template is no longer linked to the page.
 All further editing is performed as if the template was never used.
-Some plugins provide enhanced template functionality.
-You can search the Atlassian Marketplace for template add-ons.
+Some Marketplace apps provide enhanced template functionality.
+You can search the Atlassian Marketplace for template apps.

 - When you use a Table of Contents macro in a template, you'll see an error when you preview the template, but the Table of Contents macro works on the pages that people create from the template.